prashnts/prashnts.github.io/_posts/2015-03-10-notes-on-pcb.markdown

 ---

->After three frustrating days to get my new ESP8266 WiFi work on a breadboard, I discovered that a series of loose connections were causing the module to throw Garbage.
+>After three frustrating days to get my new ESP8266 WiFi work on a breadboard, I discovered that a series of loose connections were causing the module to throw garbage in Serial Input.
+So, I decided to build a PCB for the circuit.
+This post documents how I did it, and how would I do it.

-# What did work
+## Things Needed

-### Things Needed
+Most of the stuff can be found at the your regular electronics store.

 #### Consumables